mozzius/graysky/README.md

 ```

 > Weird side step - you need to go to `apps/expo/app.config.ts` and delete the `extra` field which has an expo project id in it.
 Sorry, I'll fix this later.
-> You may also need to delete Sentry, or else provide your own key

-Build the dev client using EAS:
+In the `/apps/expo` directory, build the dev client using EAS:

 ```bash
 cd apps/expo